IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Custom-Commands.md

 ```
 -----

-- UMS Shadow to device -- How to remove --> "Currently being shadowed - Disconnect"
+- UMS Shadow to device -- How to remove --> `Currently being shadowed - Disconnect`

 ```bash linenums="1"
 #!/bin/bash